arakasi72/rtinst/README.md

 ######4.3 rtupdate

-This script can upgrade or downgrade the libtorrent/rtorrent version installed to run this:
+This script can upgrade, (or downgrade), the libtorrent/rtorrent version installed.
+To run this:

 	sudo rtupdate